-Embracing Failure: How to Teach Your Kids to Fail the Right Way
+Embracing Failure: Teach Your Kids to Fail the Right Way

 One of the experiences I distinctly remember from grade school were the days we got tests back.
-As the teacher would walk around the room we would all try to catch a glimpse of her face as she carefully put the tests face down on our desks.
+As the teacher walked slowly around the room, we all tried to catch a glimpse of her face as she carefully put the tests face down on our desks.
 Fear of failure was the overwhelming emotion we all felt as we quickly flipped the test over and glanced at the first page, looking just long enough to see the grade written in red marker.
 Of course, we didn’t want anyone else to see the grade, just in case it was bad.
-Bad, yes that was the operative word.
-If the grade was bad or low, then you were dumb or at the very least not smart enough to earn a good grade in that subject.
-Of all of the adjectives associated with failure, bad was the most profound.
-Even your parents knew that failure was bad.
+“Bad,” that was the operative word.
+If the grade was low, then it meant I was dumb or at the very least not smart enough to earn a good grade in that subject.
+Of all of the adjectives associated with failure, “bad” was the most profound.
+Even our parents knew that failure was bad.

-But, then I got older and I learned that important, intelligent people like Thomas Edison, and Albert Einstein, and athletes like John McEnroe (the tennis player who won the most matches in his career) failed, and this word failure took on a new meaning.
+But then I grew older and I learned that important, intelligent people like Thomas Edison, Albert Einstein, and athletes like John McEnroe (the tennis player who won the most matches in his career) all experienced significant failures.
+The word “failure” took on a new meaning.
 It became something that could happen to successful, intelligent people.
 In recent years failure has taken on a more positive meaning.
-We now view failure as something we can learn from; it is considered a key path to healthy intellectual growth.
-In the words of the growth mindset icon Carol Dweck, learning how to cope with failure can lead to humility, adaptation and resiliency.
+Researchers now know failure is something humans can learn from—it is considered a key path to healthy intellectual growth.
+In the words of growth mindset icon Carol Dweck, “learning how to cope with failure can lead to humility, adaptation, and resiliency.”

-As parents and homeschool teachers we can help our children view mistakes and failures in a new more positive light.
-Borrowing from a West Point Academy strategy, Richard Bard of the Kipp Foundation suggests using an Action Review Approach, and this includes asking the following question about a failure: What actually happened?
+As parents and homeschool teachers, we can help our children view mistakes and failures in a new, more positive light.
+West Point Academy strategist Richard Bard suggests using an Action Review Approach.
+This includes asking the following question about a failure: What actually happened?
 What were 3 things that could have gone better?
-What were 3 things that you did well?
+What were 3 things that I did well?

-Helping kids identify and evaluate rather than fear failure will improve both their character and their way of viewing life.
+Helping kids identify and evaluate, rather than fearing, failure will improve their character, intellectual growth, and their way of viewing life.

 Bonnie Gonzalez has 36 years of experience as a counselor and is passionate about helping families apply the latest research in their home schools.
 She teaches Introduction to Psychology for Aim Academy as well as the Secrets of Success mini-course series.
 Her upcoming Secrets of Success summer course helps students develop a growth mindset.
 You can learn more about the seven week course here.